Amrit199/Amrit199/README.md

 I'm a front-end developer who loves to build and create web applications.
 Some technologies that I have been using included ReactJS, JavaScript, Tailwind CSS, CSS, SASS, and Bootstrap5.

-Skills: REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS / REACT REDUX / GIT

 - 🔭 I’m currently working on Ecommerce web application
 - 🌱 I’m currently learning typescript and GraphQL